yamuben/xyz-challenge/README.md

 ## Get Started
-To start using this app for your purpose you first need to install all used packages by running the following script Navigate to client folder and the inside xyz-challenge-2 to install frontend server and run the same script -> npm install
+To start using this app for your purpose you first need to install all used packages by running the following script Navigate to client folder and the inside xyz-challenge-2 to install frontend packages and go back to step to run the same script for backend packages.
+### -> npm install

 ## Then run the client and backend server
 To run fontend navigate inside client folder and run